Daksh2060/ascii-decoder-c/README.md

    !
    ```

-   *Note: This means the `!` character is the only ASCII which can not be read.
+   *Note: This means the `!` character is the only ASCII which is not read in this program.

 ## Contact